Askable Notes & Playback

 Increase in Sessions usage

-8 months after releasing the notes and playback features, we found a 111% increase in Sessions usage, resulting in higher sales and increased engagement.
+Eight months after launching the notes and playback features, we saw a 111% increase in Sessions usage, driving higher engagement and sales.

 37,401